 Upon leaving the military and returning home to Port Elizabeth, my career followed a different path, first working within the transport industry until I was able to purchase a small family owned transport logistics business, which was originally started in 1976.

 During this time I continued to enjoy my love of photography and from time to time photographed weddings for family and friends and at times, friends of friends.
 Always that guy with the camera!
-Other interests included travelling and on the many travels throughout South Africa, Europe, The Far East and America, enjoyed photographing the Landscapes, Cityscapes, Old & Modern buildings, Wildlife and people etc.
+Other interests included travelling and on the many travels throughout South Africa, Europe, The Far East, America, including Alaska and Canada I enjoyed photographing the Landscapes, Cityscapes, Old & Modern buildings, Wildlife and people etc.

 Over the years competed in more than 30 Marathons and Ultra Marathons, as well as a number of cycling events.
 Most recently took part in the Marine Corps Marathon in Washington DC.
 As I’m now officially on the other side of 50, I find myself more comfortable cycling, mostly on a mountain bike and the occasional ride with a group on a road bike, reluctantly the days of pounding the road on foot are a thing of the past, well at least for now.
 After watching the most recent Boston Marathon I must admit that the thought did enter my mind, maybe just one more??

 Having the yearn to travel and see more of the world, decided to leave South Africa and immigrate to the USA during 1999.
 Approximately 7 months after applying for a Visa, I received the approval notice to enter the United States.
 Finally in March of 2008 received a Green Card / Permanent Residency in the USA.

 In May 2013, officially became a US Citizen.